cevich/autotest-docker-ansible/docs/source/introduction.rst

-Finally, in addition to tearing down / cleaning up testing resources, all the runtime details and results are synchronized back to the initial system - the "exekutir" (again, hammer and chisel spelling conveys importance)
+Finally, in addition to tearing down / cleaning up testing resources, all the runtime details and results are synchronized back to the initial system - the "exekutir" (again, hammer and chisel spelling to convey importance)

 .. _autotest: http://autotest.github.io/
 .. _`docker autotest`: https://github.com/autotest/autotest-docker